ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/first_config/guide.en-gb.md

 ![emailpro](images/emailpro-02.png){.thumbnail}

-- **If you have entered a non-OVHcloud** domain name : non-authoritative mode will be configured by default.
+- **If you have entered a non-OVHcloud** domain name, non-authoritative mode will be configured by default.

 - **If you have selected a domain name managed by OVHcloud** from the list, you will need to choose between two modes.
     - **Authoritative**: Choose this if your Email Pro solution is the only email solution you use with your domain name.
 It does not allow the use of another email solution with your service.
-    - **Non-authoritative**: Choose this if you use the Email Pro solution, along **with another email** solution, along with your domain name.
+    - **Non-authoritative**: Choose this if you use the Email Pro solution and **another email solution** that uses the same domain name.

 > **Understanding Authoritative and Non-Authoritative Modes**
 >
 > - When an email is sent to your Email Pro (*Inbound mail server Email Pro*) platform in **authoritative** mode, this means that all of your domain name’s email addresses are only hosted on this platform. <br> <br> For example, if you send an email to the address *mary.johnson@mydomain.ovh*, the Email Pro server *Inbound mail server Email Pro* will send a failure message to the sender, because that address does not exist on the Email Pro server "*Inbound mail server Email Pro*".
-> - When an email is sent to your Email Pro (*Inbound mail server Email Pro*) email platform in **non-authoritative** mode, this means that the email addresses for your domain name are divided between your main email platform (*Inbound mail server Email Pro*) and another email service (*Inbound mail server MXplan*). <br> <br> For example, if you send an email to the address *mary.johnson@mydomain.ovh*, the Email Pro "*Inbound mail server Email Pro*" will send the email to the MXplan server *Inbound mail server MXplan* so that it can deliver it.
+> - When an email is sent to your Email Pro (*Inbound mail server Email Pro*) email platform in **non-authoritative** mode, this means that the email addresses for your domain name are divided between your main email platform (*Inbound mail server Email Pro*) and another email service (*Inbound mail server MX Plan*). <br> <br> For example, if you send an email to the address *mary.johnson@mydomain.ovh*, the Email Pro "*Inbound mail server Email Pro*" will send the email to the MX Plan2 server *Inbound mail server MX Plan233* so that it can deliver it.
 >
 > ![Add Domain](images/authoritative-mode.png){.thumbnail}
 >